Intevation/intelmq-cb-mailgen-docker/intelmq/README.md

-# Files for intelmq container
+# Files for IntelMQ container

-Place all intelmq container related files here.
+Place all IntelMQ container related files here.

-## conf folder
+## `intelmq-config` folder

-The ```conf``` folder contains all relevant config files.
+The ```intelmq-config``` folder contains all relevant configuration files.
-Adjust the files to change the inital intelmq configuration.
+Adjust the files to change the initial IntelMQ configuration.